Mindinventory/Reading-Animation/README.md

 - [License](#license)

 ## Description
-Reading animation lets you allow to click on different page number and accrodingly it will animate page changes in a cool way.
+Reading animation allows you to click on different page number and accrodingly it will animate page changes in a cool way.
 It has very attractive ui and is very easy to use.

 - <b>Animation used</b>